tagimoucia-cheryl/ophbot/readme.md

+TODO
+* switch from tidyverse image with rocker to lighter weight image with similar build spec but without rstudio

 # EMAP-bot

 This is a template docker arrangement for developing, and then running a machine learning pipeline on a regular schedule.
 In the UCLH EMAP environment, this means that we can build connect to the live EMAP database ('star'), wrangle and analyse the data, and then return the results back to a table in the User Data Store (UDS).
 This in turn can then feed a dashboard, or be made available to the Electronic Health Record itself in near real time.